dryman/dryman.github.com/source/_posts/2014-01-23-yet-another-monad-tutorial.markdown

 2. User can use the defined data type `Just a` or `Nothing` to **lift** the information (correct or error) to upper Monad.

 A programming language's type system deeply colors the way we think and write code in that language.
-In the object-oriented kingdom, we use objects to encapsulate error messages, throw it out to try-catch block.
+In the object-oriented kingdom, we use objects to encapsulate error messages, and then code the program to throw the exception upwards and hopefully the try-catch block will capture it and handle the error gracefully.
 In contrast, you can use a type to build the try-catch block, and also encapsulate error or success state!

 ## Application 2: accumulate states